DominikBieles/New-Game-Project/README.md

 # New-Game-Project
-This is my fisrt game using Godot
+This is my first game using Godot